meduag/STEP-NC-to-GCODE-Adapter/README.md

 1- Make a folder on C drive, thus: C:\mod
 In this folder, the program put different files

+2- In project, you need to reconfigure the path of vecmath.jar library before run the program

+3- In Integrador.java class you need place the path of p21 file ("rutaLec" variable), the folder "Examples p21" has several examples from StepModeler program. for example, rutaLec = "C:/mod/furo.p21"; the rutaLec (read path) variable has the path of p21 file, the furo.p21 example file part 21

 for more information, see this turorials

 www.youtube.com/user/meduag